Abernethy Road, Byford

 Roadworks, updates and general information regarding the Abernethy Road Project upgrade.

-Weather conditions and operational changes may require these works to be rescheduled at short notice - all updates regarding the Abernethy Road project will be provided via this project page and our Facebook page.
+Weather conditions and operational changes may require these works to be rescheduled at short notice - all updates regarding the Abernethy Rd project are provided via this project page and our Facebook page.

 We thank you for your continued patience as work on this critical project for our community.

 If you require any further information, please contact us.

 - The Shire of Serpentine Jarrahdale is the fastest growing locality in Western Australia and rapid growth in population brings an increase in road traffic.

 - The local area of Byford fronting Abernethy Road is fast growing and with that, the capacity of Abernethy Road is rapidly approaching the limit for safe operation and will exceed that in the very near future.

 - Some members of our community have expressed concern with the current capacity and traffic safety of Abernethy Road and expressed a desire for it to be upgraded.

 - By 2030: 10,800 to 16,800 vehicles per day will use Abernethy Road (in 2012 it was just under 2,849).

 - There is enough room in the current roadway (generally 28 metres wide) to fit 4 lanes (2 in each direction) plus turning lanes and a central median as well as footpath either side and street trees from around the Byford Secondary College extending towards the east.